pm-harshad-mane/Digitrust-IframeSupport/README.md

 Any partner in cross-domain iframe, trying to access Digitrust Id will implement/copy the function callDigitrustWhileInIframe (mentioned in iframe_2.html), this function will simply try to find the dtLocator iframe and will send a PostMessage to retrive the Digitrust Id, the function accepts a callback as an argument, this callback will execute upon retrieving the Digitrust Id.

+The iframe created for dt.html can also be named as dtLocator to avoid two iframes being created.

 The solution is inspired from cmpLocator module from CMPs used in GDPR.

 # How to use?